hamzayassin/docs/docs/cscz/cscz-becomeadmin.md

 slug: becomeadmin
 id: cscz-becomeadmin
 title: "CSCZ: Become an admin on your own server"
-description: Information on how to become an admin on your CSCZ server from FSHOST
+description: "Information on how to become an admin on your CSCZ server from FSHOST"
-sidebar_label: Become admin
+sidebar_label: "Become admin"
 ---

 **How can I become admin on CSCZ server?**<br />